-Escoffier fosters a unique multi-cultural and educational environment, encouraging students to learn and grow in the lessons is our privilege to give students from all walks of life the opportunity to embrace their creative passion, while working alongside our dedicated professional chef instructors.
+Escoffier fosters a unique multi-cultural and educational environment, encouraging students to learn and grow in the lessons they undertake in the fundamentals of classical cooking.
+We help provide seamless pathways to long-term career choices and it is our privilege to give students from all walks of life the opportunity to embrace their creative passion, while working alongside our dedicated professional chef instructors.
 We're delighted to provide an environment that encourages and supports students to pursue great things upon graduation.